 GAAP requires plan management to evaluate tax positions taken by the plan and recognize a tax liability if the organization has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
-The Plan administrator has analyzed the tax positions taken by the plan and has concluded that as of December 31, 2012, there are no uncertain positions taken, or expected to be taken, that would require recognition of a liability or disclosure in the financial statements.
+The Plan administrator has analyzed the tax positions taken by the plan and has concluded that as of December 31, 2013, there are no uncertain positions taken, or expected to be taken, that would require recognition of a liability or disclosure in the financial statements.
+The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress, and all Plan tax years are open for examination.